YunCYang/notes/programming/concept/dataStructure.md

 ### Simple Static Array Structure
 Note: not a JavaScript array, but an ordinary array.

-Overhead for a static array: start location and the length.
+Overhead for a static array: start location, length and data type length.

 For a 32 bit system, each item in an array takes up 32 bits, or 4 bytes.